britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 <p align="center">SCENE NINTH.
 Winterbourne, Daisy, Eugenio, Madame de Katkoff; then Randolph, and all the others.</p>

-EUGENIO, looking amazed at Daisy and Winterbourne.
-What, does this mean?
-What horrible thing has hap— pened?
+EUGENIO, <i>looking amazed at Daisy and Winterbourne:</i> What, does this mean?
+What horrible thing has happened?

-186
-DAISY MILLER: A COMEDY.

-WINTERBOURNE, on his feet.
-You will learn what has happened quite soon enough to please you!
-But in the meanwhile, it is decent that this young lady should see her mother.
-(While he speaks, Madame de Katkoff comes back and takes her place at Daisy’s side, where she stands with her eyes fixed upon Eugenio.)
+WINTERBOURNE, <i>on his feet:</i> You will learn what has happened quite soon enough to please you!
+But in the meanwhile, it is decent that this young lady should see her mother. <i>(While he speaks, Madame de Katkoff comes back and takes her place at Daisy’s side, where she stands with her eyes fixed upon Eugenio.)</i>

-EUGENIO.
-Her mother is not important: Miss Miller is in my care.
+EUGENIO: Her mother is not important: Miss Miller is in my care.
 Cara signorina, do you suffer?

-DAISY, vaguely.
-Poor mother, poor mother!
-She has gone to the Car- nival.
+DAISY, <i>vaguely:</i> Poor mother, poor mother!
+She has gone to the Carnival.

-EUGENIO.
-She came home half an hour ago.
+EUGENIO: She came home half an hour ago.
 She has gone to bed.

-MADAME DE KATKO'FF.
-Don’t you think there would be a certain propriety in your requesting her to get up?
-(Randolph comes at this moment, hearing Madame de Katkoff’s words.)
+MADAME DE KATKOFF: Don’t you think there would be a certain propriety in your requesting her to get up? <i>(Randolph comes at this moment, hearing Madame de Katkoff’s words.)</i>

-RANDOLPH.
-She is getting up, you can bet your life!
+RANDOLPH: She is getting up, you can bet your life!
 She’s going to give it to Daisy.

-MADAME DE KATKOFF.
-Come and speak to your sister.
+MADAME DE KATKOFF: Come and speak to your sister.
 She has been very ill.
-(She draws Randolph towards her, and keeps him near her.)
+<i>(She draws Randolph towards her, and keeps him near her.)</i>

-DAISY, smiling languidly at her brother.
-You are up very late — very late.
+DAISY, <i>smiling languidly at her brother:</i> You are up very late — very late.

-RANDOLPH.
-I can’t sleep — over here!
+RANDOLPH: I can’t sleep — over here!
 I’ve been talking to that waiter.

-EUGENIO, anxious.
-I don’t see the Cavaliere.
+EUGENIO, <i>anxious:</i> I don’t see the Cavaliere.
 Where is be gone?

-RANDOLPH.
-He came up to tell mother, and I came back ahead of him.
-(To Giovanelli, who at this moment returns.)
-Hallo, Cavaliere!
+RANDOLPH: He came up to tell mother, and I came back ahead of him. <i>(To Giovanelli, who at this moment returns.)</i> Hallo, Cavaliere!

-GIOVANELLI, solemnly, coming in.
-Mrs. Miller is dressing.
+GIOVANELLI, <i>solemnly, coming in:</i> Mrs. Miller is dressing.
 She will presently arrive.

-MADAME DE KATKOFF, to Randolph.
-Go and help your mother, and tell her your sister is better.
+MADAME DE KATKOFF, <i>to Randolph:</i> Go and help your mother, and tell her your sister is better.

-RANDOLPH.
-I’ll tell her through the door — or she’ll put me to bed!
+RANDOLPH: I’ll tell her through the door — or she’ll put me to bed!
-(Marches away.)

-GIOVANELLI, approaching Eugenio, aside.
+<i>(Marches away.)</i>

-I shall never have the girl!
+GIOVANELLI, <i>approaching Eugenio, aside:</i> I shall never have the girl!

-EUGENIO.
-You had better have killed her!
-(Aside.)
-He shall pay me for his flowers!
-(Reenter Reverdy.)
+EUGENIO: You had better have killed her! <i>(Aside.)</i> He shall pay me for his flowers! <i>(Reenter Reverdy.)</i>

-REVERDY.
-The doctor will be here in five minutes.
+REVERDY: The doctor will be here in five minutes.

-MADAME DE KATKOFF.
-He will not be necessary now; nor even (seeing Mrs. Costello come back with a little bottle, and accompanied by Miss Durant) this lady’s precious elixir!
+MADAME DE KATKOFF: He will not be necessary now; nor even <i>(seeing Mrs. Costello come back with a little bottle, and accompanied by Miss Durant)</i> this lady’s precious elixir!

-MRS. COSTELLO, approaching Daisy, rather stiffly.
-Perhaps you would like to hold it to your nose.
+MRS. COSTELLO, <i>approaching Daisy, rather stiffly:</i> Perhaps you would like to hold it to your nose.

-DAISY, takes the phial, looking at Mrs. Costello with a little smile.
-Well, I was bound you should speak to me!
+DAISY, <i>takes the phial, looking at Mrs. Costello with a little smile:</i> Well, I was bound you should speak to me!

-REVERDY.
-And without a presentation, after all!
+REVERDY: And without a presentation, after all!

-WINTERBOURNE.
-Oh yes, I must present.
-(To his aunt.)
-I present you my wife!
+WINTERBOURNE: Oh yes, I must present. <i>(To his aunt.)</i> I present you my wife!

-GIOVANELLI, starting; then recovering himself and folding his arms.
-I congratulate you, Mademoiselle, on your taste for the unexpected.
+GIOVANELLI, <i>starting; then recovering himself and folding his arms:</i> I congratulate you, Mademoiselle, on your taste for the unexpected.

-DAISY.
-Well, it is unexpected.
+DAISY: Well, it is unexpected.
 But I never deceived you!

-GIOVANELLI.
-Oh, no, you haven’t deceived me: you have only ruined me!
+GIOVANELLI: Oh, no, you haven’t deceived me: you have only ruined me!

-DAISY.
-Poor old Giovanelli!
+DAISY: Poor old Giovanelli!
 Well, you’ve had a good time.

-MRS. COSTELLO, impressively, to Winterbourne.
+MRS. COSTELLO, <i>impressively, to Winterbourne:</i> Your wife?
-Your wife?

-WINTERBOURNE.
-My dear aunt, she has stood the test!
+WINTERBOURNE: My dear aunt, she has stood the test!

-EUGENIO, who has walked round to Madame de Katkoff, in a low tone.
-You haven’t kept the terms of our bargain.
+EUGENIO, <i>who has walked round to Madame de Katkoff, in a low tone:</i> You haven’t kept the terms of our bargain.

-MADAME DE KATKOFF.
-I am sick of your bargain — and of you!
+MADAME DE KATKOFF: I am sick of your bargain — and of you!

-EUGENIO.
-(He eyes her a moment; then, vindictively.)
-I shall give your letter to Mr. Winterbourne.
+EUGENIO. <i>(He eyes her a moment; then, vindictively.):</i> I shall give your letter to Mr. Winterbourne.

-MADAME DE KATKOFF.
-Coward!
-(Aside, joyously.)
-And Mr. Winterbourne will give it to me.
+MADAME DE KATKOFF: Coward! <i>(Aside, joyously.)</i> And Mr. Winterbourne will give it to me.

-GIOVANELLI, beside Eugenio.
-You must find me another heiress.
+GIOVANELLI, <i>beside Eugenio:</i> You must find me another heiress.

-EUGENIO.
-I thought you said you had had enough.
+EUGENIO: I thought you said you had had enough.

-GIOVANELLI.
-I have been thinking over my debts.
+GIOVANELLI: I have been thinking over my debts.

-EUGENIO.
-We will see, then, with my next family.
+EUGENIO: We will see, then, with my next family.
 On the same terms, eh?

-GIOVANELLI.
-Ah, no; I don’t want a rival!
-(Reenter Mrs. Walker.)
+GIOVANELLI: Ah, no; I don’t want a rival! <i>(Reenter Mrs. Walker.)</i>

-MRS. WALKER, to Daisy.
-I can’t find the Consul; but as you’re better it doesn’t matter.
+MRS. WALKER, <i>to Daisy:</i> I can’t find the Consul; but as you’re better it doesn’t matter.

-DAISY.
-I don’t want the Consul: I want my mother.
+DAISY: I don’t want the Consul: I want my mother.

-MRS. WALKER.
-I went to her room as well.
-Randolph had told her you were better, and so - and so — (Pausing, a little embarrassed, and looking round the circle.)
+MRS. WALKER: I went to her room as well.
+Randolph had told her you were better, and so - and so — <i>(Pausing, a little embarrassed, and looking round the circle.)</i>

-DAISY.
-She isn’t coming?
+DAISY: She isn’t coming?

-MRS. WALKER.
-She has gone back to bed!
+MRS. WALKER: She has gone back to bed!

-MRS. COSTELLO.
-They are queer people, all the same!
+MRS. COSTELLO: They are queer people, all the same!

-MISS DURANT, to Mrs. Costello.
-Shall we start for America now?
+MISS DURANT, <i>to Mrs. Costello:</i> Shall we start for America now?

-REVERDY.
-Of course we shall — to be married!
+REVERDY: Of course we shall — to be married!

-WINTERBOURNE, laying his hand on Reverdy’s shoulder.
-We shall be married the same day.
-(To Daisy.)
-Shall we not, Daisy — in America?
+WINTERBOURNE, <i>laying his hand on Reverdy’s shoulder:</i> We shall be married the same day. <i>(To Daisy.)</i> Shall we not, Daisy — in America?

-DAISY, who has risen to her feet, leaning on his arm.
-Oh, yes; you ought to go home!
+DAISY, <i>who has risen to her feet, leaning on his arm:</i> Oh, yes; you ought to go home!

 ---